markcorrea/now-playing/README.md

 - JavaScript recent updates on language, released in 2015.

 BABEL
-- Once EcmaScript6 was so recently released, many browsers still doesn't have support for its new features.
+- Many browsers still doesn't have support for EcmaScript6's new features.
 So Babel is a translator, which converts all the code to simple EcmaScript5.

 CSS/FILE/HTML/SASS/STYLE/URL LOADERS
 - Loaders to be used on webpack.
 Just like Babel, they convert the files for an understandable language and structure for the browser.